ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 !> **Here it is very important that only an ioBroker backup can be restored with this method.
 A Redis backup, Zigbee backup, mySql backup, or the history data cannot be created with this command**

-Backitup is required for this, as these were created specifically with Backitup.
+Backitup is required for this, as these were created especially with Backitup.

 Depending on the system, this can now take a few minutes.
 The progress is displayed in the terminal.
 When the restore is complete, restart ioBroker with the following command: